HKU-CG/HKU-CG.github.io/content/talk/202407_eccv/index.md

 ---

-One papers accepted at SGP 2024.
+SENC, EMDM, Surf-D and TLControl got accepted at ECCV 2024.
+Congratulations!